dogweather/forkful/content/en/c-sharp/strings/extracting-substrings.md

 ---
 date: 2024-01-20 17:45:10.978992-07:00
-description: "Extracting substrings is the action of snagging a specific part of a\
-  \ string \u2014 kinda like scooping out your favorite chunk of a cake.
-Programmers\
-  \ do this\u2026"
+description: "How to: C# makes pulling substrings out of a string easy.
+Here's a quick\
+  \ look at how it's done using the `Substring` method and string slicing with range\u2026"
 lastmod: '2024-03-13T22:45:00.077723-06:00'
 model: gpt-4-1106-preview
-summary: "Extracting substrings is the action of snagging a specific part of a string\
+summary: C# makes pulling substrings out of a string easy.
-  \ \u2014 kinda like scooping out your favorite chunk of a cake."
 title: Extracting substrings
 weight: 6
 ---